cloudy-marti/python-learning-code/python_flow_control.md

 ## ``Enumerate`` Function

-We can also use the function ``enumerate()`` function to iterater through a collection with an index.
+We can also use the function ``enumerate()`` function to iterate through a collection with an index.

 ```python
 my_collection = [3, 2, 3, 6, 1]